Tunisian bread riots: Events

 The rioters were supported by students, who went on strike in solidarity.
+Many protestors initially joined in the streets with bread prices as their main focus, chanting the slogan, "Bourguiba, you are generous, leave us the bread at 80 millimes."
+However, the police response was massive.
 The demonstrators roamed the streets yelling anti-government slogans and attacking symbols of power, encouraged by onlookers in the windows and on rooftops.
+Slogans included: “Power, murderer, is this your policy of openness?” and “We are hungry, and the bread is 170 millimes.”
 The rioters looted and burned shops, destroyed street signs, attacked cars and buses and attacked public buildings.
 Local observers of the riots said the protesters showed "rage" or "hatred" against the rich as well as the authorities.
 They attacked shops that sold luxury goods, rampaged through wealthy neighborhoods and set fire to luxury cars.
 There was a feeling that the elite were wealthy only because of their political connections.
 They took the wealth of the country and spent it on imported goods, contributing little if anything to the country.
 Islamist slogans included "There is but one God and Bourghiba is the enemy of God."

 A dusk-to-dawn curfew was imposed, all schools were closed and public gatherings of over three people were banned.
 Bus service was suspended and shops and cafes closed.
 Soldiers and riot police were deployed in the streets and at crossroads.
 The rioters hurled rocks at policemen, who responded with tear gas.
 In Tunis "Barricades went up everywhere.
 Again and again, troops opened fire on the crowds with automatic weapons.
 Tanks and armored personnel carriers rumbled through the streets, often firing on anything that moved.
 Many protestors were killed, and many more wounded, including women and children."
 The army even used helicopters against the protesters.
 They had restored order by 5 January 1984.
 By the time the protests ended more than 150 of the rioters had been killed.